yoshuawuyts/knowledge/modules.md

 - [auto-daemon](https://github.com/substack/auto-daemon) - automatically spawn implicit background services

 ## Streams
-- [bl](https://github.com/rvagg/bl) - Buffer List: collect buffers and access with a standard readable Buffer interface, streamable too!
+- [bl](https://github.com/rvagg/bl) - buffer List: collect buffers and access with a standard readable Buffer interface, streamable too!
 - [duplexify](https://github.com/Raynos/duplexer) - Turn a writeable and readable stream into a streams2 duplex stream
 - [concat-stream](https://github.com/maxogden/concat-stream) - writable stream that concatenates strings or data and calls a callback with the result
 - [from2](https://github.com/hughsk/from2) - Convenience wrapper for ReadableStream, with an API lifted from "from" and "through2"